 Meditation and Yoga: A Path to Sobriety and Inner Peace

 The anxiety I experienced in childhood was a normal response, but the constant upheaval caused by moving between states and my parents' separation exacerbated these feelings, leading to chronic anxiety.
-The lack of regular contact with my mother, who took my sister with her to New York while I stayed in Los Angeles, contributed to a survival tactic of emotionally distancing myself from her.
+The lack of regular contact with my mother, who took my sister to New York while I stayed in Los Angeles, contributed to a survival tactic of emotionally distancing myself from her.

 I vividly recall my accomplishments as a fighter, participating in Good Friday night fights and successfully making all my weights, dedicating myself to rigorous training for each fight.
 I even take pride in a specific instance where my shin bone broke an opponent's ocular bone during a well-executed kick, and his hands came down in defeat.

 The benefits of meditation extend far beyond the quiet moments spent in meditation itself.
 It equips me with resilience and composure in the face of life's challenges.
 When triggered, I can draw upon the serenity cultivated during meditation to respond rather than react impulsively.
-By maintaining a relaxed and centered state of mind, I can navigate through difficult encounters with greater clarity and compassion.
+By maintaining a relaxed and centered state of mind, I can navigate difficult encounters with greater clarity and compassion.

 Moreover, meditation helps me recognize the impermanent nature of emotions and thoughts, allowing me to refrain from being swept away by fleeting negativity or distress.
 It provides a sanctuary within, wherein I can observe these passing disturbances without becoming entangled in their intensity.